-Trump speaks to Saudi king as Gulf crisis deepens
+Trump speaks to Saudi King as Gulf crisis deepens

 Trump tweets

-Trump, meanwhile, appeared to take credit for the decision of the countries to cut diplomatic relations with Qatar, putting his stamp of approval on the move despite Pentagon and State Department attempts to remain neutral.
+Trump, meanwhile, appeared to take credit for the decision of the countries to cut diplomatic relations with Qatar, putting his stamp of approval on the move despite Pentagon and US State Department attempts to remain neutral.

 "During my recent trip to the Middle East I stated that there can no longer be funding of Radical Ideology.
 Leaders pointed to Qatar - look," he tweeted Tuesday.

-He also said in another tweet that his recent visit to Saudi Arabia was "paying off," due to his warnings on funding terror.
+He also said in another tweet that his recent visit to Saudi Arabia was "paying off" due to his warnings on funding terror.

 Diplomatic solutions

-While most of the Gulf Cooperation Council members have cut ties, Kuwait's Emir, Sheikh Sabah al-Ahmed al-Jaber Al-Sabah is seeking a diplomatic solution to the deepening crisis.
+While most of the Gulf Cooperation Council members have cut ties, Kuwait's Emir, Sheikh Sabah al-Ahmed al-Jaber Al-Sabah, is seeking a diplomatic solution.

-On Tuesday, he went to Jeddah, Saudi Arabia, on a "fraternal visit" to mediate in the crisis, according to the Kuwait News Agency.
+On Tuesday, he went to Jeddah, Saudi Arabia, on a "fraternal visit" to mediate in the crisis, according to the state-run Kuwait News Agency.

-Earlier he had urged Qatar's Emir Sheikh Tamim bin Hamad Al-Thani to calm tensions with allies and refrain from escalating the diplomatic rift among Gulf Arab states, according to the news agency.
+Earlier he had urged Qatar's Emir, Sheikh Tamim bin Hamad Al Thani, to calm tensions with allies and refrain from escalating the diplomatic rift, according to the agency.

-Jordan has also signaled a willingness to work with neighboring countries to agree on policies to end the crisis, according to government spokesman Mohammad Al-Momani.
+Jordan also signaled a willingness to work with neighboring countries to help end the crisis, according to government spokesman Mohammad Al-Momani.

-His government hopes that this "unfortunate phase will be overcome and the crisis will be resolved on solid grounds that guarantee that all Arab states cooperate to build a better future for our people."
+His government hopes this "unfortunate phase will be overcome and the crisis will be resolved on solid grounds that guarantee that all Arab states cooperate to build a better future for our people."

-However, Jordan was taking the claims into consideration and acting accordingly, he said, downgrading diplomatic ties with the beleaguered state, and kicking out the Qatar-based Al Jazeera news organization.
+However, Jordan was taking the terror allegations into consideration and acting accordingly, he said, downgrading diplomatic ties with the beleaguered state and kicking out Al Jazeera, the Qatar-based news organization.

-"After considering the reasons for the crisis between Egypt, The Kingdom of Saudi Arabia, the UAE and the Kingdom of Bahrain and Qatar the government has decided to lower its diplomatic representation with Qatar and cancel the licenses of Al Jazeera's bureau in the Kingdom."
+"After considering the reasons for the crisis between Egypt, the kingdom of Saudi Arabia, the UAE and the kingdom of Bahrain and Qatar, the government has decided to lower its diplomatic representation with Qatar and cancel the licenses of Al Jazeera's bureau in the kingdom."

 US: Russian hackers suspected

-US investigators believe Russian hackers breached Qatar's state news agency and planted a fake news report that contributed to a crisis among the US' closest Gulf allies, according to US officials briefed on the investigation.
+US investigators believe Russian hackers breached Qatar's state news agency and planted a fake report that contributed to the crisis, according to US officials briefed on the investigation.

-US officials say the Russian goal appears to be to cause rifts among the US and its allies.
-In recent months, suspected Russian cyber activities, including the use of fake news stories, have turned up amid elections in France, Germany and other countries.
+Officials said the Russian goal appears to be to cause rifts among the United States and its allies.
+In recent months, suspected Russian cyberactivities, including the use of fake news stories, have turned up amid elections in France, Germany and other countries.

-It's not yet clear whether the US has tracked the hackers in the Qatar incident to Russian criminal organizations or to the Russian security services blamed for the US election hacks.
+It's not clear whether the United States has tracked the hackers in the Qatar incident to Russian criminal organizations or to the Russian security services blamed for the US election hacks.

 Mauritania joins list